 Triple Whale

 Attribution and analytics for e-commerce, primarily Shopify.
-If your agency runs Meta ads for DTC brands, Triple Whale's server-side tracking and attribution modeling fills the gap that iOS 14.5 created in Meta's native reporting.
+If your agency runs paid ads for DTC brands, Triple Whale's server-side tracking and attribution modeling fills the gap that iOS 14.5 created in Meta's native reporting.

 Why agencies use it: Clients want to know which ads actually drove purchases, not just clicks.
 Triple Whale provides first-party attribution data that's often more accurate than Meta's self-reported numbers.
 The creative cockpit shows performance by creative asset.